Ruth L. Kirschstein National Research Service Award (NRSA) Predoctoral Basic Biomedical Sciences Research Training Program

 Description

-This grant offers funding to eligible U.S. organizations to create and implement innovative training and mentoring programs for biomedical graduate students.
-The goal is to ensure these programs adapt to the fast-changing field of biomedical research.
-Training programs should include educational, research, and career development components to prepare students for impactful careers in health-related research.
+This grant offers funding to U.S.-based organizations to create and apply innovative, evidence-based training programs for biomedical graduate students.
+These programs should include educational, research, and career development components designed to prepare students for impactful careers in health-related research.

 This funding announcement provides support to eligible, domestic organizations to develop and implement effective, evidence-informed approaches to biomedical graduate training and mentoring that will keep pace with the rapid evolution of the biomedical research enterprise.
 NIGMS expects that the…